Papaw99/s5153091_3813ICT_ASSIGNMENT/README.md

 This assignment was focused on building a web-based chat application.
 This program was built using Angular for the front-end and made use of Express.js for the server-side communications.
 The data is being stored in JSON files for the time being, however, by the second phase of this assignment, the app data will be stored on a mongoDB database.

+## How to Run The Application

+When in the main directory, run the command "ng serve" in the terminal to boot up the Angular application in a dev environment.
+Then CD to the server file and run the server using "noder server.js."

+Alternatively, since the Angular app has already been built and linked to the server, you may only just run the server to start the application.

 ## Git Use

 This app was built using the help of Git as a means for version control.
 Each time a new function was implemented on both the Angular application and the server-side functionality, a commit was made to highlight those changes.